Do Cats Understand Words? All You Need To Know

 Although cats don’t have the intellectual ability to understand human speech, they understand human language just like we do when we hear them meow.

-Cats can understand 20 to 40 human words on average; however, some of them may understand many as 50.
+Cats can understand 20 to 40 human words on average; however, some of them may understand as many as 50.
 But, instead of saying that cats can understand human words, it’ll be more accurate to say that they can identify and differentiate between words.

 When we say feeding, cuddling, or playfulness words, our cats correlate them with mood, response, and gestures.
 That’s why our cats mostly react to those terms that we frequently say to them.